 The "Historic Route 66" begins in Chicago at Grant Park on Adams Street in front of the Art Institute of Chicago.

-The Chicagoland area contains nearly 10 million people in three states – Illinois, Wisconsin and Indiana – and is the 22nd largest metropolitan area in the world.
+The Chicagoland area contains nearly 10 million people in three states – Illinois, Wisconsin and Indiana – and is the 3rd largest metropolitan area in the United States.

-Chicago is home to eleven Fortune 500 companies, while the rest of the metropolitan area hosts an additional 21 Fortune 500 companies.
+Chicago is home to 11 Fortune 500 companies, while the rest of the metropolitan area hosts an additional 23 Fortune 500 companies.

-McCormick Place, Chicago’s premier convention center, offers the largest amount of exhibition space in North America (2.2 million square feet).
+McCormick Place, Chicago’s premier convention center, as of 2016 offers the largest amount of exhibition space in the world (2.6 million square feet).

 The first Ferris wheel made its debut in Chicago at the 1893 World's Columbian Exposition.
 Today, Navy Pier is home to a 15-story Ferris wheel, modeled after the original one.